movableink/ember-pop-over/README.md

 {{/drop-down}}
 ```

-## Writing your own components using {{popup-menu}}
+## Writing your own components using {{pop-over}}

-The {{popup-menu}} component is designed to be used with other components.
+The {{pop-over}} component is designed to be used with other components.
 It provides a programatic API for adding customized targets, and a set of utilities that allow for an easier and more consistent development experience when authoring these addons.

-Let's go through the steps of authoring a component that uses a {{popup-menu}} by making a {{date-picker}} widget.
+Let's go through the steps of authoring a component that uses a {{pop-over}} by making a {{date-picker}} widget.
 Some of the implementation details will be ignored to make this tutorial clearer to follow.

 First, let's bootstrap the addon: